espressif/esptool/README.md

 In `qio` mode, two additional GPIOs (9 and 10) are used for SPI flash communications.
 If flash mode is set to `dio` then these pins are available for other purposes.

+For a full explanation of these modes, see the [SPI Flash Modes wiki page](https://github.com/espressif/esptool/wiki/SPI-Flash-Modes).

 ### Flash Frequency (--flash_freq, -ff)

 Clock frequency for SPI flash interactions.
 Valid values are `keep`, `40m`, `26m`, `20m`, `80m` (MHz).
 The default is `keep`, which keeps whatever value is already in the image file.
 This parameter can also be specified using the environment variable `ESPTOOL_FF`.